mbezjak/kin/README.md

  * `$scm` is replaced with `http://acme.com/git/bar`
  * `$task` is replaced with `build`

+Note: every template can also use special `jobName` property.
+It is always bound to current job configuration.
+For example, when building job configuration `foo`, property `$jobName` has a value of `foo`.
+Same for `bar` and so on.

 ## How to install created job configurations
 What to do after `kin` successfully creates jenkins/hudson job configurations?
 Upload created `build` directory to `$JENKINS_HOME/jobs` directory of